madrod228/voicesoftheprinter/Guide: How to bake textures in Blender.md

 ![image](https://github.com/madrod228/voicesoftheprinter/assets/9602000/098d47f5-fd94-40f6-99ee-f77f82bf1ec0)

 Then you have it the complete texture for your model.
-Make sure you export your model with Materials otherwise it will try to use non existant textures to put on the model.
+Make sure you export your model without Materials otherwise it will try to use non existant textures to put on the model.